 Further, writing by hand and reading are connected neurally, and better reading skills can lead to a boost in self-confidence.

-In the US, cursive writing was excluded from Common Core curriculum standards in 2013, a move applauded by some.
+In the US, cursive writing was excluded from Common Core curriculum standards in 2013.
 Yet when it comes to taking notes by hand in class, studies show it can help students understand various topics better.

 While it likely will never return as the main form of written communication, handwriting is definitely making a comeback.
 Many have embraced its many benefits and are consciously working it into their daily routines.
 Electronics companies have taken note.